How Employee Engagement Improves the Bottom Line

 One of the reasons why employee engagement is an important metric to track is due to its relationship with having better customer service and creating loyal customers.
 A company that prioritizes employee well-being are likely to have engaged teams.

-Engaged employees will be more committed to the needs of your customers.
+Healthy and engaged employees will be more committed to the needs of your customers.
 They will deliver customer service beyond the minimum of what is expected of them, helping customers spend less time or money.
 This results in happier clients, which could lead to them becoming repeat customers.

 In addition to going above and beyond, engaged employees are more likely to have a better understanding of the product they are selling.
 Employees who genuinely believe in what they are selling can easily build relationships with customers based on similar interests and passions, resulting in more satisfied clients and a better customer experience in the long run.